AbhiramRV/Depth-Estimation/README.md

 Accuracy of depth estimation depends on the quality of disparity estimation.
-Disparity can be coputed by disparity correspondence(matching pixels in two different images)
+Disparity can be coputed by disparity correspondence(matching pixels in two different images) Steps involved in depth map estimation are
+    - Read left and right image
+    -Calculate disparity between the images
+    -Decompose calibration matirx to get intrinsic and extrensic parameter.
+    -Calculate depth of each pixel using the formula Z= f.b/(xL-xR) =f.b/d where d is disparity, b is base line destance between cameras, f is focal length(availabe in intrensic parameters.

+Useful opencv functions are
+    - cv2.StereoBM or cv2.StereoSGBM
+    -cv2.decomposeProjectionMatrix()

+So inorder to compute depth maps,we need camera calibration matrices(for both left and right camera).